wow-actions/wip/README.md

-# check-wip
+# WIP Action

-> A GitHub Action sets a PR status to pending when any label or keyword in the title indicating it is WIP.
+> Sets a pull request status to pending.
+Inspirated by [WIP](https://github.com/wip/app) App.

+By default, WIP is setting a pull request status to pending if it finds one of the following terms in the pull request title or label.

+- wip
+- work in progress
+- 🚧

 ## Usage